TheOmer77/project-template/README.md

 - An NGINX reverse proxy.

 Other technologies used in the entire project include TypeScript for the frontend, backend and package, and Docker which runs all services.
-Additionally, this template includes a Prettier `.prettierrc` and an ESLint `.eslintrc.json` for the entire project, as well as an `.eslintrc` specific to the frontend.
+Additionally, this template includes a Prettier `.prettierrc` and an ESLint `.eslintrc.json` for the entire project, as well as an `.eslintrc.json` specific to the frontend.
 Installing the relevant VSCode extensions is recommended.

 Additional services & environment variables can be added in `docker-compose.yml`.